israilyas/Git-and-Github/README.md

   ##### Pull Request
  It lets you tell other about changes you have pushed to a branch in a repositor on a Github.

+ #### Pull COmmand

+ Pull command used to fetch and download  content from remote repo and immediately update the local repo to match that content.

+ <code>git pullorigin main</code>

 ---